Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

     ncn-w001# UAI_IMAGE_NAME=registry.local/cray/cray-uai-compute:latest
     ```

-1. Query BOS for a sessiontemplate ID
+1. Query BOS for a sessiontemplate ID.

     Identify the Sessiontemplate name to use.
-A full list may be found with:
+A full list may be found with the following command:

     ```
     ncn-w001# cray bos sessiontemplate list --format yaml